MicroMEC/documentation/architecture/umec_architecture.md

 ![uMEC Network](./umec_network.png)

-In a network topology uMECs reside on the far edge, or ultra far edge.
+In a network topology uMEC nodes reside on the far edge, or ultra far edge.
-Physically the uMEC devices or units are typically installed on light poles, buildings or in moving vehicles.
+Physically the **uMEC nodes** (in short uMECs) are typically installed on light poles, buildings or in moving vehicles.

 uMECs are connected to an existing IP network.
 This specification will not go into details on how to design such networks, but it assumes a working IP network